NFT (NFT) Price Tops $0.0183

-NFT (NFT) traded flat against the dollar during the 24 hour period ending at 7:00 AM ET on August 18th.
-One NFT token can now be bought for $0.0183 or 0.00000060 BTC on major exchanges.
-NFT has a market capitalization of $674,884.38 and approximately $9.00 worth of NFT was traded on exchanges in the last day.
-Over the last seven days, NFT has traded flat against the dollar.
+NFT (NFT) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on August 19th.
+One NFT token can now be purchased for about $0.0183 or 0.00000060 BTC on popular cryptocurrency exchanges.
+NFT has a market cap of $674,884.38 and approximately $9.00 worth of NFT was traded on exchanges in the last 24 hours.
+In the last seven days, NFT has traded flat against the dollar.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.